-I work at Pivotal Cloud Foundry in NYC.
-This is the best job I’ve ever had – working on infrastructure with kind, thoughtful engineers while pair programming.
+I work at VMware (via the Pivotal acquisition).
+This is still the best job I’ve ever had – working on infrastructure with kind, thoughtful engineers while pair programming.
 I’ve never been more productive at work or more able to stop thinking about work when I go home.
+Currently, my focus is making our networking on Kubernetes scale.

 The Recurse Center

 I attended the Recurse Center twice – in Fall 2016 and Spring 2013.
 My first batch of Recurse Center (Hacker School at the time) was among the highest impact choices I’ve made.
 I was encouraged and supported in applying for (and giving) my first conference talk/workshop.
 I gained a huge support network (the alumni community).
 I dug into programming projects just for fun, including contributing to opensource for the first time.
-And I met my partner, Dan.
-It influenced a lot of the friends I’ve made and projects I’ve done in the years since my first batch.
+RC has influenced a lot of the friends I’ve made and projects I’ve done in the years since my first batch.

-My second batch was less impactful, but very fun - which was the goal.
+My second batch had less of an impact, but was very fun - which was the goal.
 I did a lot of pair programming, met more new friends, encountered new ideas, and decided I like dissecting binary formats and solving performance problems.

 - Stripe: deployment infrastructure, internal search, remote